markfong808/Teaching-Tool/README.md

 # Getting Started
-Welcome to UWTechPrep!
+Welcome to the UWB Canvas Scheduling Tool!
 This guide will help you get started with running the code locally and setting up any necessary API keys.

 ## Installation process